AI & Automation

 • AI agents for ongoing operations and maintenance

-• Enterprise security: SSO, granular RBAC, audit trails (included)
+• Enterprise security: SSO, granular RBAC, audit trails (included on every plan)

 • Git sync and managed PostgreSQL